YaleDHLab/dhlab-site/_news/2019-05-29-htrc-awards.md

 Congratulations, Stephen!

-For more on the award, visit <a href='https://www.hathitrust.org/hathitrust-research-center-awards-five-acs-projects' target='_blank'>HathiTrust's announcement page</a>.
+For more on the award, visit <a href='https://www.hathitrust.org/hathitrust-research-center-awards-five-acs-projects' target='_blank'>HathiTrust's announcement</a>.